Book Review: The Origin of Others by Toni Morrison

 Feel free to leave your comments below!

-I got this book from my sister, Jamie Holloway.
-You can get your own copy of Sweet, Young, & Worried by Blythe Baird on Amazon.
+I got this book from my personal collection.
+You can get your own copy of The Blood of Emmett Till by Timothy B. Tyson on Amazon.

 Read My Review on GoodReads: